shaqtsui/apps/resources/cms/md/clojure.md

 ### Why clojure need to make Symbol available to program?
 Clojure have macro to program on Program Source which is composed of Symbols

+## evaluate = evaluate? + resolve symbol? + execute function? + direct value?

+evaluate symbol = resolve symbol evaluate list = first element is symbol & in special form table: base on corresponding rule first element is symbol & can be reolved to a macro: execute function
+  others: evaluate(all sublist) + execute function
+evaluate others = direct value

+## 3 layers of processes
+* reader - Read form and execute reader macro to produce: Symbol, Literals(String, Number, Character, nil, Boolean, Keyword), List(2 implementations: Cons for list created from reader macro & PersistList for literals list), Vector, Map, Set
+* compiler - Check Lists from above result, if first element is Symbol & can be resolved to a macro, evaluate the list
+* executor - Evaluate List from above result

 ## Runtime Structure
     Namespace Repo
         Namespace